rtbrick/bngblaster/docs/_sources/performance.rst.txt

 It is also possible to start dedicated threads for TX but remain RX in the main thread or vice versa by setting the number of threads to zero (default).

-With multithreading, you should be able to scale up to at least 1 million PPS bidirectional, depending on the actual configuration and setup.
+With multithreading, you should be able to scale up to 8 million PPS bidirectional, depending on the actual configuration and setup.
 This allows starting 1 million flows with 1 PPS per flow over at least 4 TX threads to verify all prefixes of a BGP full table for example.